Details for Differentiated Curriculum and Learning Management

 - Integrate research into how students learn and the implications for teaching;

-- Appraise teaching strategies that are responsive to the learning strengths and needs of students from diverse linguistic, cultural, religious and socioeconomic backgrounds through the lens of a Christian or alternate school context;
+- Critically appraise teaching strategies that are responsive to the learning strengths and needs of students from diverse linguistic, cultural, religious and socioeconomic backgrounds through the lens of a Christian worldview;

 - Critically evaluate practical approaches to manage challenging behaviour;